Burning Man: Police investigating death during heavy rain

 An investigation has been launched into the death of a person during torrential rain at the Burning Man festival in the US state of Nevada.

-No further details have been given about the circumstances of their death.

 Thousands of people remain stranded at the event after the bad weather turned the ground to deep, slippery mud.

-Roads in and out are closed as vehicles can barely drive on it.
+Revellers have been told to shelter in place and conserve their food, while roads in and out of the event are closed as vehicles can barely move.

 Burning Man is held in the Black Rock Desert, which is usually dry and dusty.

-The heavy rain has made it difficult for people to leave by vehicle and the sheriff's office said some attempts to do this had made the ground even worse.
+Some people have tried to drive out of the festival, but the sheriff's office said this had made the muddy ground even worse.

+"There was a person parked next to me who tried to leave and she got six inches before giving up digging her wheels into the mud," USA Today reporter Trevor Hughes, who is at the festival, told the BBC.

+He said that the ground was so precarious, it had taken him two hours to walk just two miles (3km).

+"[The ground] is basically this alkali dust that when dry, is hard as concrete but you get a little rain and it turns into this slippery, muddy mess," Hughes said.

+"The water has nowhere to go - it can't soak in and it can't run off.
+So it just sits there."

-Further rain is expected and the authorities have said that it could be several days before the ground dries up enough for people to leave.
+More rain is expected and the authorities have said that it could be several days before the ground dries up enough for people to leave.

-For this reason, people have been told to conserve their food and water.
+For this reason, they have been told to conserve their food, water and fuel.

 The festival's toilets are also out of use, revellers say, because the service vehicles cannot drive on the mud to empty them.

+Mr Smith told the BBC that he and his friends, who were running out of supplies, left a lot of their gear and walked to the road, where they managed to catch lifts with people all the way back to San Francisco.
+The whole journey took them 14 hours.

+The event's organisers have arranged for buses to pick people up from the road and take them to the city of Reno, more than 100 miles away.
-The annual festival is one of America's most well-known arts and culture events.

-While it does feature music, its organisers describe it as a "cultural movement" in which participants create a temporary city and are expected to be largely self-sufficient while they are there.
+The annual nine-day festival is one of America's most well-known arts and culture events.
+Visitors create a temporary city in the middle of the desert, and are expected to be largely self-sufficient while they are there.

+"We have come here knowing this is a place where we bring everything we need to survive," said Burning Man in a statement.

+"It is because of this that we are all well-prepared for a weather event like this."

+"For me and my husband this is an escape from hard things and this is kinda hard.
+So I am sad," Chelsea Gold told the BBC.
-The festival usually features giant interactive art installations and a huge wooden man that is burnt at the end of the event.

-But one man at the festival told the BBC most events have been called off.
+Burning Man usually features giant interactive art installations and a huge wooden man that is burnt at the end of the nine days - but many of the events have been called off.

-Nonetheless, many people were trying to make the best of it, dancing in the mud to techno music.
+Nonetheless, many were trying to make the best of the situation, dancing in the mud to techno music.

-One reveller, Shervin Natan, told the BBC that despite the muddy conditions, "the party's still going, it's business as usual."

-"There are worse conditions than this, everyone is helping each other out, that's what Burning Man is all about," he added.
+"We're taking it as an opportunity to hang out and spend more time with our new friends and old friends in the camp," another reveller, Josiah Roe said.

 Burning Man was founded in June 1986 and was first held in Nevada's Black Rock Desert in 1990.